dntfindmel/dntfindmel/README.md

   ![](https://komarev.com/ghpvc/?username=dntfindmel)

 ## Who am I? 👩🏻
-I am a Fullstack Developer with an interest in Mobile Development.
-I'm currently studying Data Analysis and Development at FATEC (Faculty of Technology of São Paulo)!
+I am a Fullstack Developer currently studying Data Analysis and Development at FATEC (Faculty of Technology of São Paulo)!

   ## What do I know? 💻